Table of Contents

 This is a soft ‘yes.’
 It doesn’t really matter which domain registrar company you use as long as they are reputable and their pricing is competitive.

 When it comes to domain registration you want to work with a company whose client website interface is simple to understand.
 You’ll also want to have a company that provides great customer service.
+You don’t want to be on hold when problems need to be solved.

 Yes.
 It’s actually a preferable way to manage your domain and web hosting.
 It allows you to avoid some frustrating pitfalls like domain name loss.
 Domain name loss can occur if your website hosting company locks your website files so that they are not able to be displayed online.
 If this company also is your domain registrar, you’re in trouble.

-On the other hand, if you own your domain name and it’s hosted with a company that is different from your web hosting company and your web hosting company decides to lock your website files, you have a simple and quick solution.
+On the other hand, if you own your domain name and it’s hosted with a company that is different from your web hosting company; and your web hosting company decides to lock your website files, you have a simple and quick solution.
 Log into your domain registrar account and point the DNS to the server where your new website files are located.

 Dental web hosting can be complicated to understand, but it doesn’t have to be.
 You are now equipped with the knowledge you need in order to make an educated decision about which dental website hosting situation is right for your practice.
 At My Social Practice, we offer a comprehensive suite of tools and features that will help streamline the process of handling all aspects of your website design needs, so give us a call today!